eslint/rfcs/designs/2024-config-extends/README.md

 1. It helps to normalize the application of extended configs.
 1. It encourages plugins to export configs on the `configs` key.
 1. It directly affects how this proposal is implemented.

+### Why is `files` intersected with extended objects?

+This matches the behavior of the eslintrc `overrides.extends` behavior, and it ensures that extending arrays results in predictable behavior.

+The alternative, replacing `files` completely with the base config values, means that you can't safely extend an array of config objects that might only intend to match specific file patterns.
+Blindly overwriting `files` can lead to hard-to-detect errors in this case.

 ### What will happen for plugins that don't define `meta.namespace`?